 - Lastly, transfer the royal icing to your piping bag and it’s ready to use for decorating the cookies!

-Note: The royal icing will stay in it’s liquid form as long as it isn’t exposed to air.
+- The royal icing will stay in it’s liquid form as long as it isn’t exposed to air.
 So keep the piping bag sealed until you are ready to use it.
 You can refrigerated any unused icing in a sealed container for up to 2 weeks.

 Vegan Gingerbread Cookies

-- 150 g vegan butter cut into small chunks
+- 150 g vegan butter room temperature, cut into small chunks

 - Preheat your oven to 175°C (350°F).

 - Add the dry ingredients to the bowl with the wet ingredients and bring the mixture together with your hands to form a dough consistency.
-Knead the dough for 2-3 minutes and roll the dough into a ball and cover wrap in cling film or place in an airtight container, and place in the fridge to chill for 20 minutes.
+Knead the dough for 2-3 minutes and roll the dough into a ball and cover wrap in cling film or place in an airtight container.
+Place in the fridge to chill for 30 minutes.

 - Flour your countertop and roll out the dough to approximately ¼ inch in height.
-Cut out cookies using a 6.5 x 5.3cm cookie cutter and place them on a baking tray lined with parchment paper or a silicone mat.
+Cut out cookies using a 6.5 x 5.3cm cookie cutter and place them on baking trays lined with parchment paper or a silicone mat.

-- To make the royal icing, add the aquafaba to a large bowl and whip with a handheld whisk or stand mixer for 5 minutes.
+- To make the royal icing, add the aquafaba to a large bowl and whip with a handheld whisk or stand mixer for 2 minutes until foamy.
 Add the icing sugar in quarter increments whilst continuing to whisk.
-Lastly, add the orange juice and vanilla extract and whisk for 2-3 minutes until the mixture is thick.
+Lastly, add the orange juice and whisk for 2-3 minutes until the mixture is thick.

 - Transfer the icing to a piping bag.
-Snip the top of the bag with a scissors and start by piping an outline on your cookies.
+Snip the very tip of the bag with a scissors and start by piping an outline on your cookies.
 You can get creative with drawing faces and designs on the cookies.
 If you wish to coat the cookies completely in royal icing you can flood the cookies by continuing to pipe inside the outlines.
 You can also melt some vegan chocolate and pipe more faces/designs if desired.

 - Place the iced cookies back on a cooling wrack to allow the icing to dry completely for a minimum of 1-2 hours before storing in an airtight container at room temperature.